 In simple terms, a freight forwarder is an agent responsible for the movement of goods on behalf of the cargo owner.
 This responsibility can start from the time the goods are picked up from the seller until they are delivered at the buyer’s specified location.

-The duties of a freight forwarder are often carried out by a clearing and forwarding (C&F) agent.
-In other instances, exporters may hire a separate clearing agent for meeting regulatory requirements.
-The roles and responsibilities of a C&F agent can be quite versatile and crucial to international trade.
+The duties and responsibilities of a freight forwarder are often carried out by a clearing and forwarding (C&F) agent.
+In other instances, exporters may hire a separate clearing agent for meeting regulatory requirements or prefer freight forwarding companies.
+The roles and responsibilities of a freight forwarding agent can be quite versatile and crucial to international trade.
 That said, even the freight forwarding activity involves several important functions.

-Freight forwarders can offer expert advice to the exporter on various logistics-related expenses such as freight expenses, port expenses, consular fees, documentation costs, insurance fees, cost of merchandise, etc.
+A Freight forwarder can offer expert advice to the exporter on various logistics-related expenses (such as freight expenses, port expenses, consular fees, documentation costs, insurance fees, cost of merchandise, custom clearance and charges) incurred during the process of exports.

 They consider the perishable nature of the goods, transit cost, time, and safety of the goods to suggest the best possible route for the shipment to the exporter.